by Timothy West

 What are fleet dash cameras and how do they work?

-Tracking driver performance helps gain a better understanding of drivers tendencies while operating a fleet vehicle.
-NSTSCE reports that 87% of commercial crashes in the US are caused by avoidable driver error or risky driving behavior.
-Dash cameras can recognize when there is distracted driving and give the driver and fleet managers a reliable record of what happened in the front of the vehicle and in the cab of the vehicle.
-These records are highly reliable insights that help identify and implement new best practices related to efficiency and safety.
+NSTSCE reports that 87% of commercial crashes in the US are caused by either avoidable driver error or risky driving behavior.
+With a dash camera installed, you can track driver performance, recognize distracted driving, and capture a record of what happened both at the front of the vehicle and in the cab.
+These records provide highly reliable insights and will help you identify and implement new efficiency and safety practices.

 87% of commercial crashes in the US are caused by avoidable driver error or risky driving behavior